USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_quick_start.md

 `setenv NPROCS 6`<br>
 `setenv NPCOL_NPROW “3 2”`

 Most clustered multiprocessor systems require a command to start the MPI run-time environment.
 The default CCTM run script uses the *mpirun* command.
 Consult your system administrator to find out how to invoke MPI when running multiprocessor applications.
-F

 For single-processor computing, set NPROCS to 1 and NPCOL_NPROW to “1 1"